Garden Word of the Day

-You may not know it, but you’ve probably seen downy mildew on several plants in your garden.
-The symptoms can be different for each type of plant, but the first thing that most people notice is angled dead areas on the tops of leaves.
-Closer inspection reveals gray, blue, white, or lavender fuzzy areas on the underside of the leaf.
-That’s downy mildew.
+The symptoms can vary, depending on which plant and downy mildew species are involved.
+The first thing that most people notice is angled dead areas on the tops of leaves.
+Closer inspection reveals gray, blue, white, or lavender fuzz on the underside of the leaf.
+That’s a downy mildew.

-Downy mildew symptoms
+Downy mildews symptoms

-Downy mildew control
+Downy mildews control

 Unlike true fungi, which cannot swim in the water that collects on leaves, downy mildews can and will.
-This means that the longer your plants’ leaves are wet, the more likely they are to become infested.
-Wet morning leaves provide the perfect growth medium, while dry, warmer afternoons allow spores to catch a ride to nearby plants on the slightest breeze.
-Because of this, sanitation and air flow are your best friends when battling or preventing downy mildews.
-These microorganisms prefer cool, damp conditions.
-When temperatures are between 50-75oF and relative humidity is above 85% (welcome to California winter), these microorganisms start reproducing like crazy.
-These tips can help reduce the likelihood of downy mildews in your garden and landscape:
+So the longer your plants’ leaves are wet, the more likely they will become infected.
+Wet morning leaves provide the perfect growth medium, while dry, warmer afternoons allow spores to catch a ride to nearby plants in the slightest breeze.
+Because of this, sanitation and good airflow are your best friends when battling or preventing downy mildews.
+These microorganisms prefer damp conditions in temperatures between 50-75°F.

 Use these tips to reduce the likelihood of downy mildews occurring in your garden and landscape: